 - Rock Plate

-You will find that quite a few trail running shoes feature a nylon shank or a rock plate that is built into the midsole of the shoe.
+You will find that quite a few trail running shoes feature a nylon shank or a rock plate built into the midsole of the shoe.
 This helps protect your feet against any rock bruising.

 - Heel-to-Toe Drop

-Certain trail running shoes are available with waterproof features.
-They will often be demarcated by the letter “GTX”, which stands for Gore-Tex.
-Other trail shoes will have features such as integrated gaiters, which will help fend off snow, rain, and mud.
+Waterproofed shoes will often be demarcated by the letters “GTX”, which stands for Gore-Tex.
+Other trail shoes will have features such as integrated gaiters, which will help fend off snow, rain, and mud higher up the leg.

 Ideally, waterproof shoes are perfect if you live in an area with cold or wet weather, where it consistently snows or rains.
 In any other situations, these waterproof features can be superfluous.

 Waterproof membranes, even if they are labeled as “breathable,” greatly reduce ventilation.
 So, if you live in a hot, dry climate, go with airy shoes made from quick-drying mesh.

 Note that if water does manage to enter a waterproof shoe, some will stay trapped inside the membrane.
 If this happens often enough to be a problem, consider adding gaiters.
 This will prevent the water or the snow from seeping in at the shoe’s collar.